CHIANG MAI | BANGKOK | PHUKET | SAMUI | HUA HIN

 Tips, Tricks, and Insider Secrets

 • Bridge on the River Kwai: Start your journey with a visit to the iconic Bridge on the River Kwai in Kanchanaburi.
 The bridge, a significant World War II site, is part of the Death Railway.
 Learn about its history at the nearby JEATH War Museum.
-For guided tours and historical insights, check Viator for booking options.

 • Erawan National Park: About an hour’s drive from Kanchanaburi, Erawan National Park is famous for its seven-tiered waterfall.
 The park offers hiking trails, picnic spots, and emerald green pools perfect for swimming.
-For park fees, opening hours, and trail maps, visit the Thai National Parks website.

 • Hellfire Pass: Continue along Route 323 to Hellfire Pass, a section of the Death Railway that was carved through solid rock by Allied POWs during World War II.
 The Hellfire Pass Memorial Museum provides a poignant look at this period, offering walking trails and an audio guide.

 • Hin Dat Hot Spring: Further along the route, stop at Hin Dat Hot Spring for a relaxing soak.
 These natural thermal springs are located near the River Kwai, surrounded by lush greenery.
-Check the Tourism Authority of Thailand for more information on opening times and amenities.

 • Sangkhla Buri and the Mon Bridge: Your journey culminates in Sangkhla Buri, a culturally diverse town known for its Mon, Karen, and Burmese influences.
 Visit the Mon Bridge, the longest wooden bridge in Thailand, offering breathtaking views of the lake and surrounding mountains.
-For more cultural insights and things to do in Sangkhla Buri, visit Sangkhla Buri Tourism.

 Helpful Info